Go back to normal view

 Sometimes people worry about what they should do if there is communion in the service.
 If you are used to taking communion in your own tradition then you are welcome to join in here.
 Because we have members from a variety of denominations we serve communion in a variety of different ways.
 As a result we try to give clear instructions as to what to do, but don’t feel embarrassed if you need to clarify it with someone near you.
 If in doubt then follow the rest!
 If communion is something you are not used to, or do not want to take for whatever reason you are still welcome to be part of this service and just to enjoy being quiet and watching what is happening or praying as others take bread and wine.

 God is with us all week long and we want to learn to follow him every day, not just on Sundays.
 There are a variety of activities that you can join in with, whether or not you come on Sundays – see elsewhere on the website for these – most of us enjoy food and we seem to do a lot of things with various types of meals and refreshments so watch out for details!

 If you are just looking into Christianity then from time to time we have a group of people who consider our journey of life and think about what we believe and learn what Christians believe.

-Wednesday Midweek Services: EveryWednesday we have a short service from 11.30 - 12.00 The second Wednesday and fourth Wednesday is Holy Communion.
+Wednesday Midweek Services: EveryWednesday during Advent and Lent we have a short Holy Communion service from 11.30 - 12.05.
+The service will incorporate a number of worship styles.
 Please come along whether or not you are able to come on a Sunday.

 For people with disabilities: